 User Ability – The person using the walker needs to have a good understanding of the safety features and proper handling of the walker.
 If the user isn’t able to follow simple one or two step commands, it may be difficult to instruct on the safe use of this device.

-- Features deluxe loop locks for safety, and a convenient basket for personal belongings
+- Features deluxe loop locks for safety, non marking wheels, and a convenient pouch for personal belongings

 One of the best rollator walkers available is the Drive Rollator Walker.